 - Melissa Dewar, Philanthropist, Entrepreneur, Investor, TEDx Speaker, UK

-- Revd Dr Nadim Nassar, Founder and Executive Director of Awareness Foundation, Syria
+- Revd Dr Nadim Nassar, Founding Director of Awareness Foundation, Syria

 - Martha Bissmann, Former Lawmaker & Ambassador of BPUR, Austria